 Next time you see a pregnant teenager ask yourself what do you truly see?
-Do you see courage, or weakness?
+Do you see strength, or weakness?
 Do you see resilience, or recklessness?
 Do you see love, or foolishness?
 Then correct yourself for judging either way.
 You don’t know her or her circumstances.
 And if we, as a society, were not so judgmental on women choosing to bring their fetuses to term perhaps the abortion numbers would drop.

 And the woman who brings her fetus to term and then gives the child up for adoption because she, for some reason cannot love the child, or is not in a place to handle the responsibility?
 This woman my heart goes out to.
 This woman we should not stigmatize, we should applaud for recognizing her limitations, accepting any stigmatization, and putting the best interests of her child first.
 This is courage.

 What about abortions of convenience?
-A woman who does not believe a fetus while developing within her can ever be considered life and therefore can be freely aborted at any time, for any reason.
+A woman who does not believe a fetus while developing within her can ever be considered human life and therefore can be freely aborted at any time, for any reason.
 It is still, I believe, her right to choose based on her own beliefs and feelings.
 And as told to me by The Greatest Love we must not sit in judgement of her, or any of the healthcare professionals involved in her case.
 And if at any point that woman believes the fetus inside of her is human life then I pray she can find the love, strength and courage it bring it to term.
-And if she cannot?
+But if she cannot?
 Then it must be left to The Greatest Love to judge alone, as They judge all our actions, by looking deep into her heart, with love and mercy.